 DIRECT CONTACT VALVES

-As the name implies, these valves come into direct contact with foodstuffs, whether it’s milk, soda, condiments or another item that flows through tanks and tubes.
+As the name implies, these valves come into direct contact with foodstuffs, whether it’s milk, soda, condiments, or another item that flows through tanks and tubes.

-Valve Magazine reported that direct contact valves “are regulated by standards from various independent organizations: 3-A Sanitary Standards, Inc. and NSF International, the Food and Drug Administration (FDA) and more”.
+Valve Magazine reported that direct contact valves “are regulated by standards from various independent organizations: 3-A Sanitary Standards, Inc. and NSF International, the Food and Drug Administration (FDA), and more”.

 These sanitary butterfly valves must be manufactured very carefully to avoid trapping particles of food or allowing bacteria to accumulate.
 It’s for this reason that stainless steel is the most popular option for direct contact valves in the food and beverage industries.

 The second type of valve commonly used in the food and beverage services industry is the utility services valve.
-These valves don’t come into direct contact with the beverage, but rather handle the supply of steam, water, and other non-food resources that are necessary to the preparation, packaging, or transportation of foodstuffs.
-It can help prevent contamination and bacteria spreading to the food and drink products.
+These valves don’t come into direct contact with the beverage, but rather handle the supply of steam, water, and other non-food resources that are necessary for the preparation, packaging, or transportation of foodstuffs.
+It can help prevent contamination and bacteria from spreading to the food and drink products.

 When manufacturers use a material that’s easy to clean, they can rest assured that their products are at a much lower risk of becoming contaminated or losing freshness.

 It’s important to choose the right materials to use when working in the food and beverage processing industry.
-As you can see, stainless steel products such as sanitary ball valves, sanitary clamps, and stainless steel sanitary strainers are essential during the process of creating, storing, and transporting beverage.
+As you can see, stainless steel products such as sanitary ball valves, sanitary clamps, and stainless steel sanitary strainers are essential during the process of creating, storing, and transporting beverages.